 My employees know that I love me a good sports analogy, and I see Picky Bars 2018 a lot like that year.
 We had some wins, were poised for a big breakthrough, and suffered a huge freaking injury that took us out for the peak of the season.
 But we stayed positive, worked through the BS, reset our plan, and reset new goals - stronger and (maybe a little bit wiser) as a result of the setbacks.
 Here’s what played out and what I learned in 2018 (littered with lots of good sports analogies).

-I spent the entire first half of 2018 making a huge shift to a new bar manufacturer that would keep us from running out of stock, overpaying for ingredient waste, and constantly playing behind the eight ball trying to catch up (our 2017 in a nutshell).
+I spent most of the entire first half of 2018 making a huge shift to a new bar manufacturer that would give us better long term scaling ability.
 It was a TON of work, but knew it was gonna be awesome.
 Right before we made the change, we did one last big production run at the old manufacturer to use up the rest of our ingredients and have plenty of finished product to last us through what I knew would be a longer than expected transition to the new place.
 And I was right (shocking) - it did take longer than expected.
 And if that last big run of product had been normal, we would have just made it!
 Except it wasn’t, it was bad.